 Get a UNM ID card.
 The Lobo Card allows you to check out materials from the libraries, access athletic events, the Student Health Center, recreational services (Johnson Center), campus meal plans, and other services.
 In addition, there are user-activated options available both on and off campus, including use as a bank debit card, ATM card, and telephone calling card.

 To get a new Lobo Card: Visit the Lobo Card Office.
 The office is located in the lower level in the north end of the Student Union Building, room 1077, directly across from Zimmerman Library.
 Bring a government-issued form of identification with you, such as your driver's license, passport, or military ID.
 For more information visit the Lobo Card website AT http://lobocard.unm.edu/get-a-lobocard.html

 Create a UNM NetID.
 Each student must create a UNM NetID.
 Your NetID and password will provide access to various online services.
 You need your NetID to: use your UNM email account, register for classes, customize your UNM Web Portal, buy a parking permit, take online classes via WebCT, check your financial aid, and other computer and network services.
 Students employed at UNM may need access to university information systems (your supervisor will inform you if you need this access).
 Click here to create your NetID. https://netid.unm.edu/form_new_netid.php

-Join OGS Graduate Student Listserv.
-If you matriculated at UNM after Spring 2011, you automatically should have been added to OGS Graduate Student Listserv.
+Join Graduate Studies Graduate Student Listserv.
+If you matriculated at UNM after Spring 2011, you automatically should have been added to Graduate Studies Graduate Student Listserv.
 This listserv provides you with notices of upcoming events, workshops, graduate school deadlines, and other useful information, including announcements of job openings for assistantships.
 If you are not on the listserv, follow these steps to join:

 Once the subscription request is approved, a notification will be emailed to you.
 You will need to confirm your subscription by clicking on the link in the confirmation email.